-- Members should not favour, or appear to favour any person, company, group or 6.3 locality.
-Members who commit themselves to a particular view on a planning application prior to its full consideration at Committee or Council must consider whether the public, or any other person, would believe that they have prejudiced their position and can take part in a debate on the full facts before determining the application.
+- 6.2 There is nothing improper in Members receiving comments and representations from their Ward constituents, but Members should adopt an impartial stance in dealing with both applicant and objectors in planning matters.
+Members should avoid giving any indication of support or opposition for a matter since this would be inappropriate until they have had the opportunity of hearing both sides of the case, normally at the debate at the Committee.
+Committee decisions can only be taken after full consideration of the Officer's report, information dissemination, and discussion at the Committee. - 6.3 Members should not favour, or appear to favour any person, company, group or locality.
+Members who commit themselves to a particular view on a planning application prior to its full consideration at Committee or Council must consider whether the public, or any other person, would believe that they have prejudiced their position and remain able toean take part in a debate on the full facts before determining the application.
 To do so without all relevant information and views would be unfair and prejudicial and may amount to maladministration by the Council.
 Similarly, Members of the Planning Committee who are also members of a town/parish council and who may be required to participate in discussion regarding responses to notifications of planning applications or other planning matters should be careful in expressing an opinion in advance of having heard all the relevant evidence and arguments.
 A planning committee member who represents a ward affected by an application may be in a difficult position if it is a controversial matter on which a lot of lobbying takes place.
-If the member responds to lobbying by deciding to go public in support of a particular outcome - or even campaigning actively for it - they will have predetermined their position when the committee comes to take a decision on the application.
-The risk of perceived bias means that the proper course of action for such a member would be to make an open declaration of this and not take any part in the decision-making process. - 6.4 Individual Members must reach their own conclusions on an application rather than follow the lead of another Member.
+If the member responds to lobbying by deciding to go public in support of a particular outcome or even campaigning actively for it - they will have predetermined their position when the committee comes to take a decision on the application.
+The risk of perceived bias means that the proper course of action for such a member would be to make an open declaration of this and not take any part in the decisionmaking process. - 6.4 Individual Members must reach their own conclusions on an application rather than follow the lead of another Member.
 In this regard, any political group meetings prior to Committee meetings should not be used to decide how Councillors should vote on planning matters. - 6.5 A ward councillor who is also a member of the planning committee wishing to campaign for or against a proposal could speak at a planning committee on behalf of their constituents, having declared their pre-determined position.
-A predetermined councillor can continue to represent those ward interests as a spokesperson for their local community, notwithstanding their planning committee membership.
-If that councillor speaks on behalf of a lobby group at the decision-making committee, they should withdraw once any public or ward member speaking opportunities had been completed. (this is to counter any suggestion that members of the Committee may have been influenced by their continuing presence). - 6.6 The Chair (or Vice Chair if in the Chair) should attend a briefing with Officers prior to Committee to help them give an effective lead in Committee. - 6.7 Members involved in decision making on planning applications and on Development Plan matters and supplementary planning guidance issues should not participate in or organise support or opposition to a proposal (including petitions), lobby other Members, act as an advocate or put pressure on Officers for a particular recommendation (see paragraph 6.8).
-However, at the Planning Committee other Members (who are not part of the decision-making process) within that Member's Ward can make representations and address the Committee with the agreement of the Chairman.
+A pre-determined councillor can continue to represent those ward interests as a spokesperson for their local community, notwithstanding their planning committee membership.
+If that councillor speaks on behalf of a lobby group at the decisionmaking committee, they should withdraw once any public or ward member speaking opportunities had been completed. (this is to counter any suggestion that members of the Committee may have been influenced by their continuing presence).